 On Feb.
-2, 2026, EP Wealth Advisors, LLC, a prominent financial planning and investment advisory firm, experienced a data breach that exposed sensitive client information.
+2, 2026, EP Wealth Advisors, LLC, a financial planning and investment advisory firm, experienced a data breach that exposed sensitive client information.

 The compromised data included a wide range of personally identifiable information (PII): names, addresses, email addresses, dates of birth, tax identification numbers (such as Social Security numbers or Employer Identification Numbers), financial account numbers, and other information collected by EP Wealth about clients and their family members.